meetmakwana19/my-dsa/L42_OOPS/1_Intro.md

 1. Public (whatever written below `public` keyword will be publically avaiable to everyone2)
 2. Private (By default the properties/data members inside thee class r Private )
+   - All the class members with private modifier can only be accessed by the member function inside the class.
    - can use getter/setter methods to access private members when private and public members both are defined in a class
    - getter & setter methods can be used to manipulate and read the private members
 3. Protected

+#### Getter and setter methods:

+The class’s private members are not accessible outside the class, although sometimes there is a necessity to provide access even to private members; in these cases, we need to create functions called getters and setters.

+1. **`Getters`** are those functions that allow us to access data members of the object.
+However, these functions do not change the value of data members.
+These are also called **`accessor functions`**.
+2. **`Setters`** are the member functions that allow us to change the data members of an object.
+These are also called **`mutator functions`**.

 ---